YuriyK2022/MatrixTest/README.md

-# Matrix Test for Mtrx library (matrix constructor, matrix properties, matrix math operations)
+# MatrixTest is a simple test suite for Mtrx library

 MatrixTest is a library for testing Mtrx library.